frederic-perez/AmE-dictionary/data/dictionary.md

 __supercharge__ _vt_
 __supercilious__ _adj_ :seven: Displaying arrogant pride, scorn, or indifference.
 Feeling or showing haughty disdain. _Syn_ haughty, prideful, sniffy, swaggering, lordly, disdainful, arrogant _He smiled in a supercilious manner and said I had better do as I was asked._
 __superfluous__ _adj_ :mega:
+__superfog__ _n_ A combination of fog generated by weather conditions and wildfire smoke from damp, smoldering brush, leaves, trees, and other organic materials that often reduces visibility to less than 10 feet.
 __superintendent__ _n_ :five::hammer:
 __superlative__ _adj_ _Superlative works._
 __superluminal__ _adj_ __1__ _Astronomy_ Appearing to travel faster than the speed of light. __2__ _Physics_ Of or relating to a speed or velocity exceeding the speed of light.